dappnetbby/dappnet-protocol/README.md

    - The aggregator receives upload/download logs from BitTorrent peers and trackers.
 It combines these logs using ML to determine a reward distribution for a hosting epoch.
    - It then generates a ZK-STARK which proves this computation, and then posts it on-chain.

+## why not arweave/filecoin?

+Axon complements them.
+Arweave/Filecoin are good at data storage, though aren't as performant as BitTorrent for data sharing.
+BitTorrent swarms, while making no guarantees about data storage, are much more scalable when it comes to sharing large data sets worldwide - since anyone can join as a server.

 ## Technical proof-of-concept.

  - [ ] Modify webtorrent [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker) and [node](https://github.com/webtorrent/webtorrent):